namecoin/ncdns-nsis/README.md

 NSIS installer scripts for ncdns.

-Put the following files in `artifacts/`:
+Put the following files in `build64/artifacts/` or `build32/artifacts/`:

   - `ncdns.exe`
   - `certinject.exe`